 - Close the image without saving.
 There’s no need to follow through on the action now, the Batch Automate will take care of it later.

-Or, it was.
-Hopefully this helps demystify it.
 If I can improve this description or there is anything amiss with my explanation, please let me know.
 Happy automating!